mchenier/tplink-hs110-pump-monitor/README.md

 # Config

+This is all parameters you must configure to make the application run.
+There is a file example.config.json giving you good start to setup your instance.

 + powerThreshold
     + Power at witch the device is detected to be started (I think the unit is watt).